seay28/datasharingframework.github.io/docs/src/v1.1.0/maintain/fhir/access-control.md

 #### token-role and token-group

-With the properties `token-role` and `token-group` role and group names can be specified to match agains role and group claims within OAuth 2.0 access tokens.
+With the properties `token-role` and `token-group` role and group names can be specified to match against role and group claims within OAuth 2.0 access tokens.

 ## DSF and Practitioner Roles